Monospace-V/Monospace-V/README.md

 - I'm working on several things.
 This repository is old and I don't update it much.

 - What I'm working on:
+  - Understanding the GIG file format.
+I need to understand the sf2 specification first.
   - LMMS' code occasionally.
-Currently thinking about updating to format
+Was thinking about updating to format
   - LMMS or music
-  - Working on creating a website
+  - Working on my website (it is up)
   - Articles on audio etc to put up on said website (I hope to explain well)
   - Art
   - Attempting to learn the keyboard, guitar, cajon, and harmonica.